 The Public Diplomacy Council of America – a new professional organization for the new era in global engagement

-The PDCA, a nonprofit association of professionals and scholars, promotes excellence in the practice, study and teaching of public diplomacy.
+The PDCA, a nonprofit association of practitioners and scholars, promotes excellence in the professional practice, academic study, and advocacy for public diplomacy.
 We will:

-- Help members stay in touch and keep current with issues and new developments in global communications
+- Enable members to connect with each other and keep current with issues and new developments in global communication

 - Mentor and train professionals in this rapidly changing field